Micro Electron Diffraction

 Size does matter after all!
 We are talking about the size of your crystals, of course.
 Are they too tiny?
 Our motto is “no small crystal left behind!”
 We have the right tool for you: the electron diffractometer.
-This is the winning combination of your standard TEM and our fast EIGER2 detector.
+This is the winning combination of your standard TEM and our fast hybrid-pixel electron detectors.

-Our EIGER2 X comes in a number of formats that can be mounted on-axis onto a range of TEM configurations thanks to its vacuum flange adapter.
+Our EIGER2-based electron detectors come in a number of formats that can be mounted on-axis onto a range of TEM configurations thanks to its vacuum flange adapter.
 We offer a choice of detector sizes ranging from a Quad up to a 1M.

 You will increase your productivity with the staggering 2 kHz readout speed and achieve an unmatched dynamic range for your electron diffraction experiments, without compromise.
 No beam stop is necessary, and if you’re worried about damaging the detector with an intense 300 kV beam, we can deliver our detector with a thick Cadmium Telluride (CdTe) sensor.
 All our detectors are radiation-hard and worry-free by design.

 What are you waiting for?
-Ask our experts about the EIGER2 X product family to find the best solution for small-molecule electron crystallography.
+Ask our experts about hybrid-pixel electron detectors to find the best solution for small-molecule electron crystallography.

 1. U. Kolb, T.E.
 Gorelik, et al. (2007) Ultramicroscopy 7, 507–513.